Coil Cleaning in Dublin & Delware,OH

 If you haven’t kept up with air filter changes for your HVAC system, you may need to coil cleaning sooner rather than later, preferably before the advent of summer in Dublin and Delaware.
 Moldy odors or consistently dusty indoor air also indicate dirty coils that coil cleaning will stop.

 A frozen evaporator coil also points to the need for coil cleaning.
 Dust and biofilm growth often causes a frozen coil.
 Letting your system run with a frozen coil can cause the compressor to burn out, which is a costly repair and largely avoidable with routine coil cleaning.

 Just before the cooling season starts, it’s a good idea to hose off the outdoor condenser coil and remove any vegetation or debris that obstructs it.
 A light spray of the hose may be all that’s needed to dislodge the dust.
 If the grime has accumulated, you may need a professional to apply special cleaners before coil cleaning to return the coil to its original condition.

 HOW TO CHOOSE A COIL CLEANING COMPANY

 The evaporator coil can be difficult, if not impossible, to reach for the average homeowner.
-Look for a company licensed to work in Dublin, OH, on HVAC equipment, including ductwork and coil cleaning, mold removal and remediation and moisture control.
+Look for a company licensed to work in Delaware and Dublin, OH, on HVAC equipment, including ductwork and coil cleaning, mold removal and remediation and moisture control.
 Your indoor air will be cleaner, you’ll avoid preventable air conditioner breakdowns, and lower your energy bills.